-- 1. In order to facilitate the offer of bundled capacity products, individual economic test parameters of the involved transmission system operators for a given offer level shall be combined into a single economic test. - 2.
-The single economic test shall consist of the following parameters: - (a) the present value of binding commitments of network users for contracting bundled capacity, which is the sum of the values according to Article 43(1)(a) of the involved transmission system operators; - (b) the sum of the individual present values of the estimated increase in the allowed revenue or target revenue of the involved transmission system operators that is attributable to the incremental capacity of a respective offer level; - (c) the f-factor that defines the share of the parameter set out in point (b) that needs to be covered by the parameter set out in point (a) and allows all the involved transmission system operators individually to cover their individual upfront defined respective shares. - 3.
+- 1. In order to facilitate the offer of bundled capacity products, individual economic test parameters of the involved transmission system operators for a given offer level shall be combined into a single economic test.
+One combined present value of the increase in regulated revenues and f-factor per offer level shall be specified for a single economic test: - 1.2.
+The single economic test shall consist of the following parameters:

+- (a) the present value of binding commitments of network users for contracting bundled capacity, which is the sum of the values according to Article 43(1)(a) of the involved transmission system operators; - (a)(b) the present value of the increase in regulated revenues of the single economic test shall be the sum of the individual present values of the estimated increase in regulated revenues the allowed revenue or target revenue of the involved transmission system operators involved that is attributable to the incremental capacity of a respective offer level; - the f-factor of the single economic test shall be defined in a way that defines the share of the parameter set out in point (b) that needs to be covered by the parameter set out in point (a) and allows all the involved transmission system operators individually to cover their individual upfront individually defined respective shares. of their respective present value of the increase in regulated revenues according to Article 43(1). - 3.
 The outcome of the single economic test application shall be positive where all underlying economic tests result in positive outcomes as set out in Article 43(2)(a) taking into account a possible redistribution of revenues according to paragraphs 4 and 5.
-Otherwise, the outcome of the single economic test application shall be negative. - 4.
-In case a redistribution of revenues could potentially lead to a decrease in the level of binding commitments of network users for contracting capacity required for a positive single economic test outcome, transmission system operators may submit to the relevant national regulatory authorities for co-ordinated approvals the mechanisms for a redistribution of revenues from incremental capacity.

-- 5. A redistribution of revenues may be carried out as follows: - (a) during the process of integrating the individual economic test parameters into a single economic test; - (b) in case the single economic test has a negative outcome while at the same time the level of binding commitment of network users for contracting capacity exceeds the minimum required to cover the individual present value of the increase in the allowed revenue or target revenue for at least one of the involved transmission system operators.
+Otherwise, the outcome of the single economic test application shall be negative. - 2.
+The present value of the estimated increase in regulated revenues and f factor of the single economic test shall be submitted by the involved transmission system operators to the relevant national regulatory authorities or Member States for co-ordinated approvals. - 3.4.
+In case a redistribution of revenues could potentially lead to a decrease in the level of binding commitments of network users for contracting capacity required to have for a positive single economic test outcome, transmission system operators and may submit to the relevant national regulatory authorities or Member States may agree on for co-ordinated approvals the mechanisms for a redistribution of revenues from the incremental or new capacity. - 4.5.
+Potential A redistribution of revenues shall may be considered in the following wayscarried out as follows: - (a) transmission system operators and national regulatory authorities may agree on a redistribution of revenues in during the process of integrating the individual economic test parameters into a single economic test; - (b) transmission system operators and national regulatory authorities may agree on a redistribution of revenues in case the single economic test result is negative outcome while at the same time the actual level of binding commitment of network